brianscan14/XYfitness/README.md

 ### Front End

-- This project uses Html, JavaScript & CSS programming languages.
+- This project uses Html, JavaScript, Python & CSS programming languages.
 - [Bootstrap](https://getbootstrap.com/)
   - Used to make the website more responsive and streamline the grid layout.
 - [jQuery](https://jquery.com/)